TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-github-actions.md

 I followed the [instructions](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-nodejs#using-a-nodejs-starter-workflow) to create a new workflow from the Node.js template.
 You end up with a YAML file in `.github/workflows` in the root of your repo, which you can edit as required before committing.

 The workflow lets you build and test on multiple versions of Node.
 I'm currently on Node 18 which is now in "Maintenance LTS".
-Node 20 is now the "Active LTS" version.
+Node 20 is the "Active LTS" version.
 Makes sense to test with both.
-I'm using Lerna to run build and tests so I also needed to change the npm commands for build and run.
+I'm using Lerna so I'll need to change the commands for build and test.

 Here's the starter workflow after tweaking node versions and npm commands.